-The definition of ‘unacceptable academic practice’ is multifaceted but will in general involve instances of alleged plagiarism (e.g. using another person’s work without attributing it to them), conducting poor or inadequate referencing, re-cycling your own work from other assessments, and even collusion (i.e. working with another student to present their work as your own, or vice versa) and presenting work generated by AI as if it were your own.
+The definition of ‘unacceptable academic practice’ is multifaceted but will in general involve instances of alleged plagiarism (e.g. using another person’s work without attributing it to them), conducting poor or inadequate referencing, re-cycling your own work from other assessments, collusion (i.e. working with another student to present their work as your own, or vice versa) and presenting work generated by AI as if it were your own.

 What if you are suspected of Unacceptable Academic Practice (UAP)?

 If you have been suspected as having undertaken UAP there are two ways in which cases are usually dealt:

 - In some lesser cases this will typically be dealt with by the Chair of the Exam Board without being required to attend a formal panel meeting although you can request one once the outcome is confirmed.

 - In all other cases you will normally be invited by email to attend a formal panel meeting chaired by your Department or Faculty or their nominee.
 This meeting is your opportunity to clarify, dispute or explain the circumstances to the Panel in advance of them deciding on whether UAP has taken place and making recommendations to the Academic Registry on appropriate penalties.

 In both these cases you should be aware that ‘intention’ has nothing to do with the decision or with the penalties which apply, irrespective of whether you intended it or not.